elgatosf/streamdeck-javascript-sdk/css/README.md

 #### Property inspector's file-selector

-Most of the time, however, you will want to pass a file path back to your plugin.
-We added some custom elements and styling to the file selector.
+You will want to pass a file path back to your plugin.
+We added custom elements and styling to the file selector.

 ![File Selector](<./docs/image (41).png>)